If you’re looking for things to do in New York and want to visit all of the iconic spots on offer, then here’s a guide for your bucket list.

 With its famous Chess Plaza and the stunning Washington Square Arch, there is definitely plenty to do and see here.

 If you’d like to learn more about the history and discover where legendary artists, such as Jimi Hendrix and Bob Dylan hung out, check out the New York City: Greenwich Village 2-Hour Tour.

 Additionally there are many benches placed around the park for people to sit, relax and enjoy the atmosphere of this amazing space.

-A great place to spend some time and soak up some New York vibes and highly recommended for your bucket list of things to do in New York.
+A great place to spend some time and soak up some New York vibes and highly recommended for your bucket list of things to do in NYC.

 22. Friends Apartment Building